MatthiasNickles/diff-SAT/README.md

         cost ((0.4-f(a))^2+(0.3-f(b))^2)/2

-To generate aspif format (the lines above before "pats") from an Answer Set program, use, e.g., Clingo (https://potassco.org/clingo/).
-Example: clingo myLogicProgram.lp --trans-ext=all --pre=aspif
+To generate aspif format (the lines above before "pats") from a non-ground Answer Set program, use, e.g., Clingo (https://potassco.org/clingo/).
+Example: clingo myProg.lp --trans-ext=all --pre=aspif

 (Note that DelSAT itself doesn't require Clingo or any other external ASP or SAT solver.)

 DelSAT is configured using command line arguments (call with --help to see the most important ones,